dcastro/linear-locks/README.md

     releaseGuard dbGuard
     Linear.pure (Ur (), key)
 ```

+Acquiring mutexes in the wrong order (e.g. trying to acquire a mutex of
+level 0 with a key of level 2) would be a type error.
+This ensures locks
+are always acquired in order of increasing level, preventing circular
+waits and thus deadlocks.

+The key is linearly typed, it must be consumed *exactly once*.
+Using the
+same key to acquire 2 mutexes would be a type error.

 Notice how we had to use `Linear.do` (enabled by the `QualifiedDo`
 extension) and `Linear.pure` instead of `Prelude.pure` to chain our